Package 'arcgeocoder'

 Details

-This data base is useful when using the outsr parameter of the functions.
+This dataset is useful when using the outsr argument.

-Some projections ids have changed over time, for example Web Mercator is wkid = 102100 is deprecated and currently is wkid = 3857.
-However, both values would work, and they would return similar results.
+Some projection IDs have changed over time.
+For example, Web Mercator wkid = 102100 is deprecated and is currently wkid = 3857.
+However, both values work and return similar results.

 Note